 In all other cases it is the consumer's responsibility to send the goods back to you or hand them to someone that you have authorised to collect them.
 Consumers must send the goods back to an address that you have specified.
 If you haven't given an address they can send them to back to any address that you have specified for consumers to use to contact you.
 Failing that, consumers can send the goods back to any place where you conduct your business.

-The consumer must not delay his return of the goods and should send them back within 14 days of when he informed you of his decision to cancel.
+The consumer must not delay their return of the goods and should send them back within 14 days of when they informed you of their decision to cancel.

-A consumer loses his right to cancel a service contract that has been performed fully within the cancellation period, providing he requested this and acknowledged that he would lose his right to cancel once the contract had been performed fully.
+A consumer loses their right to cancel a service contract that has been performed fully within the cancellation period, providing they requested this and acknowledged that they would lose their right to cancel once the contract had been performed fully.
 This does not apply to gas or electricity utility contracts.

 In the case of a sales contract involving services that have been completed, the consumer still has the right to cancel and return the goods (as described above) but will have to pay for, or receive no reimbursement for, the service element of the contract.
 For example, in the case of an aerial that was delivered and fitted on the same day, the customer must pay for labour costs but may still remove and return the aerial to the trader.

 Where a service has been started within the cancellation period at the express request of the consumer, but has not been completed, the consumer still has the right to cancel.
-However, the consumer will have to pay for the service used during the time up to when he informed you of his decision to cancel.
-What he should pay will be in proportion to what has been supplied in comparison with the full contract price.
+However, the consumer will have to pay for the service used during the time up to when they informed you of their decision to cancel.
+What they should pay will be in proportion to what has been supplied in comparison with the full contract price.
 The amount is to be calculated either: